BLSQ/dhis2-taskr/doc/user-manual.md

 A chloropleth with the ratio of number of orgunits without coordinates and the total number of orgunits.
 ![](./user-manual-chloropleth.jpg)

-Here the red points are not their parent shapes, green one are ok.
+Here the red points are not in their parent's shape, green one are ok.
 ![](./user-manual-points-quality.jpg)